Luxembourg's many markets

 Seasonal or organic fruit and fresh vegetables, locally farmed meat, cheeses, mouth-watering pastries, craft beers, beautiful bouquets, and the list goes on.

-Head to Knuedler (Place Hamilius due to work at Place Guillaume II) every Wednesday and Saturday for markets selling regional and seasonal produce, organic items, flowers, plants, fish, meat, bread, pastries and craft products from 7.30 until 14.30.
-There’s also a similar, smaller market at Bonnevoie on Place Leon XIII on Wednesdays from 8.00 to 14.00.
-The Place de Paris bi-weekly market has been temporarily closed due to works in the area.
+Head to Knuedler (Place Hamilius due to work at Place Guillaume II) every Wednesday and Saturday for markets selling regional and seasonal produce, organic items, flowers, plants, fish, meat, bread, pastries and craft products from 7.30 until 14.00.

 Glacismaart is the mother of all markets in Luxembourg, bringing together hundreds of fresh food stalls, second-hand and clothing dealers as well as household items, flowers and plants, and traditional flea market fare.
 It takes place on the third Sunday of the month from March to November (except August) and you’ll find the dates here.
-If the Glacis car park is closed due to construction work, the market moves to August Laurent Square in the parking area of the Victor Hugo Hall in Limpertsberg.
+If the Glacis car park is closed due to construction work, the market moves to August Laurent Square in the parking area of the Victor Hugo Hall in Limpertsberg (when it is not being used as a vaccination centre).

 Looking for a hidden treasure to brighten up your home?
 Look no further than the second-hand flea market every second and fourth Saturday of the month in Place D’Armes (if the terraces are in operation then the market can move to Royal-Hamilius, Grand-Rue, and surrounding streets).
 You can also enjoy live music performances as you browse.
 You’ll find exact dates here.
-There’s also an attic sale (vide-grenier), another flea market at Knuedler (Place Guillaume II) or on Avenue de la Gare on the first Sunday of the month April to October.
-You’ll find dates and photos here.
+There’s also an attic sale (vide-grenier) market at Glacis on the first Sunday of the month from April to October.
+You’ll find the dates here.

 Trinkets, curiosities, antiques and collectables are all on offer from The Federation of Antique Dealers who organises the fairs or stalls at markets across Luxembourg from January to September.
-Dates and locations for the 2021 season are still to be announced here.
-The Federation also hosts two Grand Fairs for antiques and bric-a-brac at LuxExpo the Box, covering a space of 3,200m² .
+Dates and locations for the 2022 season can be found here.
+The Federation also hosts fairs selling antiques and bric-a-brac at LuxExpo the Box, covering a space of 3,200m², whilst from 28 to 31 January the Antiquaires.lu is hosting an Antiques and Art Fair at the same venue.

 The Octave market has its origins in the religious holiday to honour the Virgin Mary who is also a patroness of Luxembourg City.
 It takes place annually around Pentecost (early May) and was originally a chance for fasting pilgrims from rural areas to take advantage of the shopping opportunities in the big city.
 Thousands of visitors come for the festival-cum-market each year which ends with a procession.
 You can find more information about dates and times here.